What is Routing?

 - Switch: A switch is more advanced than a hub.
 It filters and forwards packets between different parts of the local network (LAN segments).
 Switches have a single broadcast domain (like a hub) but multiple collision domains.
 They operate at the data link layer (Layer 2) and sometimes at Layer 3, supporting various packet protocols.
 Switches make intelligent decisions to send data only to the intended recipient, reducing network traffic and improving performance.

 - Router: A router is a device that helps in transmitting data packets between different networks.
 It's like a traffic cop for data.
 When data needs to travel from one network to another, the router determines the best path and sends the data in the right direction.
 Routers operate at the network layer (Layer 3) of the networking model.
 They are essential for connecting different networks together, such as connecting your home network to the internet.
+So, in simple terms, a hub just sends data to all connected devices, a switch sends data only to the intended device, and a router helps in sending data between different networks.

 - A dynamic IP address is like a temporary address assigned to your device by the network's DHCP server.
 It changes periodically or whenever you connect to the network.
 It's like getting a different seat on a bus every time you ride it.

 - On the other hand, a static IP address is like having a fixed, permanent address for your device.
 It's manually set and doesn't change, just like having your own reserved seat in a theater.
+Private IP Ranges:

 - There are three ranges for private IPs: